BeamNG/micropytest/README.md

    pip install micropytest
    micropytest --version
    ```
-   - Confirm the installed version matches the one you just published.
+   Check that the installed version matches what you published.
-   - Test it in a clean environment to make sure it works as intended.

 That’s it!
-Now your modified version of micropytest is on PyPI (or TestPyPI), and others can install it via:
+Now your modified version of micropytest is on PyPI (or TestPyPI).
+Others can install it with:

 ```bash
 pip install micropytest
 ```

+---

+Enjoy your **micro** yet **mighty** testing framework!